-The purpose of this study is to analyze Abraham William Hajjar's single-family houses in State College, PA, using shape grammar as a computational design methodology.
-Hajjar was a member of the architecture faculty at the Pennsylvania State College (now The Pennsylvania State University or simply Penn State), a practitioner in State College and an influential figure in the history of architecture in the area.
+The purpose of this study is to analyze Abraham William Hajjar's single-family houses in State College, Pennsylvania, using shape grammar as a computational design methodology.
+Hajjar was a member of the architecture faculty at The Pennsylvania State College (now The Pennsylvania State University or, simply, Penn State), a practitioner in State College and an influential figure in the history of architecture in the area.

 Shape grammar is specifically used to verify and describe influences on Hajjar's domestic architecture from modern architecture and traditional American architecture.
 On the basis of this hybridity between modern and traditional architecture in the work of Hajjar, this architectural phenomenon is compared and contrasted with both the modern architecture of the time, as defined by Hitchcock and Johnson (1932) and the traditional American architecture in the area.
 Via computational design methodology, this comparison will provide information to identify and establish the single-family architectural language of Hajjar and to verify and describe the hybridity between modern architecture and traditional architecture in his work.